bio-phys/cadishi/doc/index.rst

 Copyright 2015-2017  Klaus Reuter (MPCDF), Juergen Koefinger (MPIBP)

-In case you're using Cadishi for your own academic or non-academic research, we kindly request that you cite Cadishi in your publications and presentations.
+In case you're using Cadishi for your own academic or non-academic research, **we kindly request that you cite Cadishi in your publications and presentations**.
 We suggest the following citations as appropriate:

-TODO: Add paper reference once it is on the arxiv and/or published.
+TODO: Add proper paper reference once it is publicly available.
+Please use the following reference meanwhile:
+"K. Reuter, J. Koefinger: Cadishi, https://github.com/bio-phys/cadishi, 2017."

 Indices and tables